The Sun News-Pictorial

 The Sun News-Pictorial (known as The Sun) was a morning daily tabloid newspaper published in Melbourne, Victoria, from 1922 until its merger in 1990 with The Herald to form the Herald-Sun.

 The Sun News-Pictorial was part of The Herald and Weekly Times stable of Melbourne newspapers.
 For more than fifty years it was the newspaper with the largest circulation in Australia.
+In 1930, more than 650,000 copies were sold each day.

 Character

-Along with its extensive coverage of Australian rules football (for example, it was responsible for the competition that produced the original VFL/AFL team songs) The Sun News-Pictorial distinguished itself with its photography, columns and cartoons.
-Its longest-running column was A Place in the Sun, originally written by Keith Dunstan—founder of the Anti-Football League—and later Graeme "Jacko" Johnstone.
+Along with its extensive coverage of Australian rules football (for example, it was responsible for the competition that produced the original VFL/AFL team songs), The Sun News-Pictorial distinguished itself with its photography, columns, and cartoons.
+Its longest-running column was "A Place in the Sun", originally written by Keith Dunstan, founder of the Anti-Football League, and later Graeme "Jacko" Johnstone.
 The award-winning cartoonist Jeff Hook became the full-time cartoonist for The Sun News-Pictorial in 1964.

 History

 Origin

 Keith Murdoch became editor-in-chief of The Herald in January 1921.
-When the proprietor of the Sydney Sun tried to break into the Melbourne market in 1922 with the launch of The Evening Sun and The Sun News-Pictorial, Murdoch fought a long campaign which eventually resulted in The Herald and Weekly Times (HWT), with the circulation of The Herald up by 50%, taking over the two tabloids in 1925.
+When the proprietor of the Sydney Sun tried to break into the Melbourne market in 1922 with the launch of The Evening Sun and The Sun News-Pictorial, Murdoch fought a long campaign which eventually resulted in the formation of The Herald and Weekly Times (HWT), with the circulation of The Herald up by 50%, taking over the two tabloids in 1925.
 Murdoch closed the afternoon rival The Evening Sun.
 In 1928, Murdoch became managing director of the HWT, by which time The Sun News-Pictorial was on its way to becoming Australia's highest-selling newspaper.

-An early editor, who has been given much of the credit for the paper's success, was Lloyd Dumas.
+An early editor who has been given much of the credit for the paper's success was Lloyd Dumas.